Matilde Moisant: Early life

-Moisant was born on September 13, 1878 in Earl Park, Indiana, to Médore Moisant and Joséphine Fortier.
-Both places exist in records, but her license from the Aero Club of America shows Earl Park.
+Moisant was born on September 13, 1878, in Earl Park, Indiana, to Médore Moisant and Joséphine Fortier.
 Both parents were French Canadians.
 Her siblings include George, John, Annie M., Alfred Moisant, Louise J. and Eunice Moisant.
 John and Alfred were also aviators.
 In 1880, the family was living in Manteno, Illinois, and her father was working as a farmer.

 Career

 Moisant learned to fly at Alfred's Moisant Aviation School on Long Island, New York.
-On 13 August 1911, a few weeks after her friend Harriet Quimby received her pilot's certificate, Matilde Moisant became the second woman pilot certified by the Aero Club of America.
+On August 13, 1911, a few weeks after her friend Harriet Quimby received her pilot's certificate, Matilde Moisant became the second woman pilot certified by the Aero Club of America.
 She pursued a career in exhibition flying, known as barn storming.
 In September 1911, she flew in the air show at Nassau Boulevard airfield in Garden City, New York and, while competing against Hélène Dutrieu, Moisant broke the women's altitude world record and won the Rodman-Wanamaker trophy by flying to 1200 ft.

 Retirement

-Moisant stopped flying on April 14, 1912 in Wichita Falls, Texas when her plane crashed (the same day that the Titanic struck an iceberg).
-A few months later on 1 July 1912, her friend Harriet Quimby was killed when she was thrown from her plane.
+Moisant stopped flying on April 14, 1912, in Wichita Falls, Texas when her plane crashed (the same day that the Titanic struck an iceberg and only two days before her friend, Harriet Quimby, became the first woman to pilot an aircraft across the English Channel).
+A few months later on July 1, 1912, Quimby was killed when she was thrown from her plane.
 Although Moisant recovered from her injuries, she gave up flying.
 During World War I she volunteered at the front in France.
 She spent several years dividing her time between the U.S. and the family plantation in El Salvador, before returning to the Los Angeles area.